10 Best Free Meditation Apps to Give You a Sense of Calm

 Best for the whole family

 Smiling Mind is a not-for-profit app developed by psychologists and educators.
 The totally free meditation app offers specific exercises tailored for kids (including teens and little ones!) and adults, making it an excellent choice for the whole family.
 The app also offers additional activities, all of which encourage you to “be kind to your mind.”
-Next, try these techniques to declutter your mind.

 - Content suitable for all ages, organized by age group